MatthieuDartiailh/eapii/docs/source/driver_dev/subsystems_channels.rst

 ----------

-As mentioned earlier subsystems can be used to break a complex driver in more mangeable parts.
+As mentioned earlier subsystems can be used to break a complex driver in more manageable parts.
 And this as many times as needed as subsystems can have subsystems and even channels.

 When writing a subsystem it should inherit from the Subsystem base class, in